 Unfortunately, the second attempt did not go as hoped either.
 The Mayflower and the Speedwell were 300 miles clear of Land’s End when the smaller ship yet again began leaking badly and could not risk continuing.
 The two boats turned about for Plymouth.

-By this time, the cramped, damp and miserable passengers had already spent up to six weeks at sea, basically getting nowhere.
+By this time, the cramped, damp and miserable passengers had already spent up to six weeks at sea.
 With a fair wind and good fortune, they would have hoped to be nearing America by then.

 The Speedwell was finally declared unfit for the journey.
 Some of the Pilgrims dropped out.
 The remainder crowded onto the Mayflower, which required re-provisioning, despite funds running low.

-The following passengers boarded the Mayflower at Plymouth:
+The following passengers were on board the Mayflower:

-That day, the settlers wrote the Mayflower Compact.
+So upon arrival the settlers drew up the Mayflower Compact.
 Signed by 41 men on board, the compact was an agreement to cooperate for the general good of the colony.
 They would deal with issues by voting, establish constitutional law and rule by the majority.
-This was later claimed to be the foundations of American democracy.

 The document read: